vrandezo/lambda-cli/README.md

 - .label: if a ZID, returns the label, if a label, returns all matching ZIDs with their types.
 - .alias: returns all matching ZIDs with their canonical label and their types.
-- .uncache: deletes a specific ZID from cache.
+- .reload: reloads a specific ZID.
 Without arguments, deletes all cache.
 - .follow: connects live to the source wiki, i.e. follows the recentchanges and subscribes to updates as they happen on wiki.